Multi-Agent Security

 - Vault port 8200 egress audit (FAD-462) — verifying that Vault access from agent pods is properly scoped.

-- Browser-as-MCP-service (FAD-467) — architectural design for safe browser access without direct Chromium automation.
+- Browser-as-MCP-service (FAD-467/FAD-497) — architectural design and deployment for safe browser access without direct Chromium automation inside the agent pod.

 What This Demonstrates